 Very clean park, downfall is no sewer hookup, 30 amp service most sites.
 Newer sites have no shade however 50amp but hard to come by.
 24 hr access.
 Several sites share water so you may need 75’ hose.
 Some sites could use some tree trimming could not extend awning.
 Overall a nice clean park.
 Swimming you need a car to get to the beach.
+Update sites 32-44 now have 50amp service.

 Love Sebastian!
 So much to see and do.
 Beautiful surroundings overlooking the Inlet!
 Spaces and restrooms were so clean.